How Much Does Stair Replacement Cost in 2025?

 Floating

-Depending on the materials and project complexity, expect to pay a starting price of $10,000.
-Floating stairs anchor strongly at the wall but seem to have no visible support underneath.
+Depending on the materials and project complexity, expect to pay a starting price of $8,000 to $12,000 for floating stairs.
+Floating stairs anchor firmly to the wall but have no visible support underneath.
 Some people install these without handrails for a minimalist look, which can make the stairs more dangerous.

 Spiral

-Usually made of metal, an iron spiral staircase costs from $8,000 and up.
+Often made of metal, an iron spiral staircase costs between $6,000 and $12,000.
 Spiral staircases are ideal for narrow or confined spaces.
-Remember that a competent spiral staircase installer will most likely cost as much as the staircase, but you may find the unique result worth the investment.
+Remember that a competent spiral staircase installer will likely cost as much as the staircase itself, but you may find the unique result worth the investment.

 Storage

-L- and U-shaped staircases start at $4,000.
+L- and U-shaped staircases start at $3,000 to $6,000.
 These staircases are a good safety-conscious choice as they have either one or two turns, with a landing at each turning point.
 This makes them easier to navigate.
-L-shaped staircases do, however, take up more space than a traditional staircase.
+L-shaped staircases, however, do take up more space than traditional staircases.

 Curved

-Arched or curved stairs start at $12,000.
-They require a lot of space and are generally only found in larger homes.
+Arched or curved stairs cost between $10,000 and $20,000.
+They require a significant amount of space and are often found only in larger homes.

-The staircase material affects the project price.
-While some materials—like tile or composite—start at $80 per step, concrete and glass can set you back $300 per step or more, as can hand-carved treads and other custom materials.
+The staircase material has a significant impact on the project price.
+While some materials, such as tile or composite, start at $80 per step, concrete and glass can cost $300 per step or more, as can hand-carved treads and other custom materials.

 MaterialAverage Cost per Full Flight